101world/character-last/README.md

    R2_BUCKET_NAME=your_bucket_name
    HUGGINGFACE_TOKEN=your_huggingface_token
    ```
+   **🔒 Security Note**: These must be set as environment variables, never in request payloads!

 4. **Configure Timeouts** (Critical for FLUX training):
    - **Execution Timeout**: 7200 seconds (2 hours) - for long training jobs